 The dielectric polarization is a measurement parameter that gives insight into the electrochemical processes occurring during foam formation.
-Dielectric polarization is essentially caused by chain-like molecules with a large dipole moment due to their polar ends (OH, NCO groups for PU and PIR foams).
+Dielectric polarization is essentially caused by chainlike molecules with a large dipole moment due to their polar ends (OH, NCO groups for PU and PIR foams).
 Chain formation precedes the cross-linking reaction that ultimately suppresses all dipole mobility by curing.
 The dielectric polarization sensor CMD (Curing Monitor Device) is located on the pressure plate of the FPM (Fig. 3).
 Due to the rise pressure, the foam is pressed onto the surface of the CMD.
 The dielectric polarization is measured as an increase in capacity relative to the empty container.
-The dielectric polarization shows the formation of intermediates like amine and the final curing of the foam by decreasing to a low and constant signal after the chemical reaction has been completed.
+The dielectric polarization shows the formation of intermediates like amine and the final curing of the foam by decreasing to a low and constant signal when the chemical reaction is completed.
 CMD is provided in combination with the pressure measurement device FPM.
-In order to simulate the production conditions in a mold, the